horizonx-tech/chainsight-cli/docs/index.md

 It is built by wrapping the operations performed by the dfx deploy command, plus Identity and Wallet checks.

-- `--path`: Specify the path where the built artifacts are located.
+- `--path`: Specify the path of the project to deploy.
+If not specified, the current directory is targeted
-  - Build artifacts are located in `/artifacts` under the project folder.
-  - ex: If the project folder is `./sample_project`, the build artifacts will be located in `./sample_project/artifacts`.
-    - In that case, the command is `dfx deploy -path sample_project/artifacts`.
 - `--network`: Specify the network to deploy to.
   - Currently, you can choose between the following options.
     - local ... localhost